albertoventurini/soccer-league/README.md

-# soccer-league
+# Soccer League
-Generates soccer league ranking from a set of soccer matches
+Generates soccer league ranking from a set of soccer matches.

 ## Usage